 As part of the formation of the Company, a patent license was transferred to the Company.
 The original license began in 2006.
 Under the terms of the license the Company agreed to pay \$10,000 per year through 2015 and royalties of 2% on any revenues resulting from the license.
-There were no revenues generated by this license during the years ended December 31, 2014 and 2013.
-The remaining obligation of \$10,000 and \$20,000 as of December 31, 2014 and December 31, 2013, respectively, is recorded as patent license payable on the consolidated balance sheets.
+There were no revenues generated by this license during the years ended December 31, 2015 and 2014.
+The remaining obligation of \$20,000 as of December 31, 2015 and December 31, 2014, is recorded as a part of accounts payable on the consolidated balance sheets.